dinosawrusrex/poker-hand-evaluator/README.md

 `random_hand_generator` generates a set of hands.
-It reads in the `card_template.json` as a template to create a new JSON file/data for a new instance of a game.
-Currently, it does not take into account whether a card has been drawn or not.
-So imagine that this is running with an access to infinite decks.
+It reads in the `card_template.json` as a template to create a new JSON file/data for a new instance of a game. ~~Currently, it does not take into account whether a card has been drawn or not.
+So imagine that this is running with an access to infinite decks.~~ `random_hand_generator` now gets a user input on whether to generate hands from just one deck or from infinite decks.

 `poker_hand_evaluator` evaluates the hands given a JSON file/data.